 Builds a binary package for a recipe (conanfile.py).

 Uses the specified configuration in a profile or in -s settings, -o options etc. If a 'test\package' folder (the name can be configured with -tf) is found, the command will run the consumer project to ensure that the package has been created correctly.
 Check 'conan test' command to know more about 'test\folder' project.

 '''

 positional arguments:

+Path to a folder containing a conanfile.py or to a

 path

-Path to a folder containing a conanfile.py or to a

 recipe file e.g., my_folder/conanfile.py

 reference

+user/channel, version@user/channel or

-user/channel or pkg/version@user/channel (if name and
+pkg/version@user/channel (if name or version declared

-version not declared in conanfile.py) where the

-package will be created
+in conanfile.py, they should match)

 optional arguments:

 -h, --help

 show this help message and exit

--j JSON, --json JSON

-json file path where the install information will be
+-j JSON, --json JSON json file path where the install information will be

 written to

 -k, -ks, --keep-source

 Do not remove the source folder in local cache, even

 if the recipe changed.
 Use this for testing purposes

-only
+onlv

+-kb, --keep-build

 Do not remove the build folder in local cache.
 Implies

--kb, --keep-build

 --keep-source.
 Use this for testing purposes only

 -ne, --not-export

 Do not export the conanfile.py

 -tbf TEST_BUILD_FOLDER, --test-build-folder TEST_BUILD_FOLDER

 Working directory for the build of the test project.

+-tf TEST_FOLDER, --test-folder TEST_FOLDER

+Alternative test folder name.
+By default it is

+"test_package".
+Use "None" to skip the test stage

+-m [MANIFESTS], --manifests [MANIFESTS]

+Install dependencies manifests in folder for later

+verify.
+Default folder is .conan_manifests, but can be

+changed

+-mi [MANIFESTS_INTERACTIVE], --manifests-interactive [MANIFESTS_INTERACTIVE]

+Install dependencies manifests in folder for later

+verify, asking user for confirmation.
+Default folder

+is .conan_manifests, but can be changed

+-v [VERIFY], --verify [VERIFY]

+Verify dependencies manifests against stored ones

+-b [BUILD], --build [BUILD]

 '''

-''' -tf TEST_FOLDER, --test-folder TEST_FOLDER Alternative test folder name.
-By default it is "test_package".
-Use "None" to skip the test stage -m [MANIFESTS], --manifests [MANIFESTS] Install dependencies manifests in folder for later verify.
-Default folder is .conan_manifests, but can be changed -mi [MANIFESTS_INTERACTIVE], --manifests-interactive [MANIFESTS_INTERACTIVE] Install dependencies manifests in folder for later verify, asking user for confirmation.
-Default folder is .conan_manifests, but can be changed -v [VERIFY], --verify [VERIFY] Verify dependencies manifests against stored ones -b [BUILD], --build [BUILD] Optional, use it to choose if you want to build from sources: --build Build all from sources, do not use binary packages. --build=never Never build, use binary packages or fail if a binary package is not found. --build=missing Build from code if a binary package is not found. --build=outdated Build from code if the binary is not built with the current recipe or when missing binary package. --build=[pattern] Build always these packages from source, but never build the others.
-Allows multiple --build parameters. 'pattern' is a fnmatch file pattern of a package name.
-Default behavior: If you don't specify anything, it will be similar to '--build=never', but package recipes can override it with their 'build_policy' attribute in the conanfile.py. -e ENV, --env ENV Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++ -o OPTIONS, --options OPTIONS Define options values, e.g., -o Pkg:with_qt=true -pr PROFILE, --profile PROFILE Apply the specified profile to the install command -r REMOTE, --remote REMOTE Look in the specified remote server -s SETTINGS, --settings SETTINGS Settings to build the package, overwriting the defaults. e.g., -s compiler=gcc -u, --update Check updates exist from upstream remotes '''
+Optional, use it to choose if you want to build l from sources:build Build all from sources, do not use binary packagesbuild=never Never build, use e binary packages or fail if a binary package is not fou ind. build=missing Build from code if a binary pac kage is not foundbuild=cascade Will build from code all all the nodes with some dependency being built (for any reason).
+Can be used together with any other bu ild policy.
+Useful to make sure that any new change 2 introduced in a dependency is incorporated by b ouilding again the packagebuild=outdated Build from code if the binary is not built with the current recipe e or when missing binary packagebuild=[pattern] Build always these packages from source, but never bu ild the others.
+Allows multiplebuild parameters. 'pa ittern' is a fnmatch file pattern of a package reference e.
+Default behavior: If you don't specify anything , it will be similar to 'build=never', but package 2 recipes can override it with their 'build_polic су' attribute in the conanfile.py. -e ENV,env ENV Environment variables that will be set during t he package build, -e CXX=/usr/bin/clang++ -o OPTIONS,options OPTIONS Define options values, e.g., -o Pkg:with_qt=tru le -pr PROFILE,profile PROFILE Apply the specified profile to the install comm land -r REMOTE,remote REMOTE Look in the specified remote server -s SETTINGS,settings SETTINGS Settings to build the package, overwriting the defaults. e.g., -s compiler=gcc -u,update Check updates exist from upstream remotes